kaimitai/faxedit/readme.md

 Special thanks to the following contributors and fellow digital archaeologists:

+[ChipX86/Christian Hammond](http://chipx86.com/) - For helping me directly with many previously unknown details that helped me achieve a high level of generality - and also for providing everyone with an invaluable source in his [Faxanadu disassembly](https://chipx86.com/faxanadu/) project

 ["Vagla"](https://www.romhacking.net/community/627/) - For providing the original documentation of various Faxanadu data formats

 [Sebastian Porst](https://github.com/sporst) - For discovering and documenting the data format for special screen-transitions and mapping out the door data

-[ChipX86/Christian Hammond](http://chipx86.com/) - For helping with some nitty-gritty details surrounding hard-coded game logic and providing us with an invaluable source in his [Faxanadu disassembly](https://chipx86.com/faxanadu/) project

 <hr>